coleslaw-org/coleslaw/docs/hacking.md

 and return rendered HTML.  **Coleslaw** defines a helper called `theme-fn` for easy access to the template functions.

+// TODO: Update for changes to compile-blog, indexes refactor, etc.
 ### The Lifecycle of a Page

 - `(load-content)`